 Both cases are contrary to each other because in the earlier case law of England, it is said that, the judges have no power to give punishment for their lowering their dignity but in the latter case of India, the judges have the power to punish the accused of the criticism of judges of the court of law.

 The Contempt of Court is lowering the reputation of the court, its officer and interferes in the judicial proceedings; or to publish something which scandalizes or tends to scandalize the authority of the court, interfere or tends to interfere in the administration of justice.
-The main objective for the punishment of the contempt of court is to maintain and respect of law or any other justice made in the court of law.
+The main objective for the punishment of the contempt of court is to maintain and respect for the law or any other justice made in the court of law.
 Thus, every individual is bound to respect or put forth his opinion in front of the court without disrespecting the authority of the court or any person.
 Judges or the officers of the court give some respect to any person who should not harm the reputation or defame any person.
-This Act doesn’t violate the fundamental right of “Freedom of Speech & Expression”.
+This Act doesn’t violate the fundamental right of “Freedom of Speech & Expression“.
 Thus this Act has been constructed to maintain the prestige of law and order in society.

 The Constitution of India, 1950